trinodb/trino/docs/src/main/sphinx/security/file-system-access-control.rst

 In order for a rule to apply the user name must match the regular expression specified in ``user`` attribute.

+For role names, a rule can be applied if at least one of the currently enabled roles matches the ``role`` regular expression.

 For group names, a rule can be applied if at least one group name of this user matches the ``group`` regular expression.